dinkelburg/diversdesk/diversdesk/src/content/docs/user_manual/login.md

 description: How to and different methods to create or login to your account
 sidebar:
     label: Login or Sign up
-    order: 1
+    order: 2
 ---

 ## Create an account
 You can create an account through a secure email verification link, or through an existing google account.

-> Already got an account? continue reading at [Login to your account.](/user_manual/login/#login-to-your-account)
+> Already got an account? continue reading at [**Login to your account**.](/user_manual/login/#login-to-your-account)

 ### 1. Email verification link
-Through the sign-up button on [traveltruster.com](https://www.traveltruster.com/?modal=account&flow=signup) you can fill your email and send a verification login to create your account.
+Signing up can be done through the sign-up button on [traveltruster.com](https://www.traveltruster.com/?modal=account&flow=signup) or, for Diversdesk white-label users, via the personal URL that we've provided to you.<br>
+The 'Send me a verification link' button will trigger an email with a verification link to the email address you provided in the email input field.

 ![Create an account through a verification email link](/images/Create_an_account_using_verification_email.jpg)

-</br>Verifying your email will automatically log you into your account.
+Verifying your email will automatically log you into your account.
 Once logged in, you can access your company page through the hamburger menu in the top-left corner.

 :::note[Note]
 Your company profile and connected pages will only show once your email is linked, and appropriate user rights are granted.